phantomachine/hitotsubashi_workshop_2025/fun_with_jax.md

 #### [John Stachurski](https://johnstachurski.net/)
 September 2025

-This notebook illustrates the power of [JAX](https://github.com/google/jax), a Python library built by Google Research.
+This is a super quick illustration of the power of [JAX](https://github.com/google/jax), a Python library built by Google Research.

 It should be run on a machine with a GPU --- for example, try Google Colab with the runtime environment set to include a GPU.